Former Equifax CEO Blames Breach On One Individual Who Failed To Deploy Patch - Slashdot

 People can and do make mistakes.

+So the patch had passed testing, but wasn't applied?
+The only alternative is that someone has to instruct them specifically to start testing every patch in their ecosystem.

+Shouldn't someone be seeing a report of all unapplied patches and how old they are?
+Yell at the testing group if they age too much?

-Nice to have Cyber Security Team (Score:2)
+Nice to have Cyber Security Team (Score:3)

 If